nitinskunigal/SQL-Data-Warehouse-Project/README.md

 - Identify gaps in customer retention and order quality
 - Simulate pricing scenarios to optimize profit margins

-This project also showcased how full-stack analytics — from data warehousing to visualization — can accelerate insight delivery, reduce manual effort, and improve the accuracy of decision-making across the business.
+This project also showcased how full-stack BI workflows — from data warehousing to visualization — can accelerate insight delivery, reduce manual effort, and improve the accuracy of decision-making across the business.

 ---